 Pretty slick way to get around VAT, eh?

-In any case, everyone benefits with the buy-back program.
+In any case, everyone benefits from the buy-back program.
 You get a car that is brand new, the new French owner gets a slightly used car for much less than the cost of a new one, and the outfit leasing the car is strongly motivated to make sure nothing happens to the car before it gets passed on--so they offer full, zero deductible insurance coverage and a 24-hour hotline for service.

-This is an idea that seems to have taken hold in France, with Citroen, Peugeot and Renault offered on lease programs.
+This is an idea that seems to have taken hold in France, with Citroen, Peugeot, and Renault offered on lease programs.
 (This doesn't mean you have to start your lease in France; they ship the cars all over, including airports, but you'll have to pay a bit extra for the service.
 You will have to deal with people thinking you are French, because the plates will reflect that assumption.)